 NOTE: This operations section was designed to give instructions on the basic operations of this jointer.
 However, it is in no way comprehensive of every jointer operation.
-It is strongly recommended that you read books, trade magazines, or get formal training to maximize the potential of your jointer while minimizing the risks.
+It is strongly recommended that you read books, trade magazines, watch videos, or get formal training to maximize the potential of your jointer, and learn hand placement while minimizing the risks.